skasim/gm-fabric-jvm/documentation/UpgradingFramework.md

     <version.twitter.server>1.27.0</version.twitter.server>
     <version.twitter.finatra>2.8.0</version.twitter.finatra>

-The thrift version is a special version explicitly modified by Twitter.
+The Thrift version is a special version explicitly modified by Twitter.
 It can be acquired from here: http://maven.twttr.com/

 ## Microservice Framework code gotcha: